 After passing the written test, you will receive a receipt.

-After a month from the date of issuance of your learning license, you'll be required to take an appointment for the driving test.
+After a month from the date of issuance of your learning licence, you'll be required to take an appointment for the driving test.
 Through this test, the questions which will be asked will be linked to the vehicle for which you are getting the license ( whether you have applied for a two wheeler/four wheeler license).
 After passing the test, you'll be getting a receipt.
 This receipt will work as your driving license until you receive the permanent license through speed post.

 Lodge a complaint and make sure that you obtain a copy of the FIR.